 Connecticut man collapses in court, says 'I'm a good soul' despite accusation of high school student's murder

-Chaos broke out in a Connecticut courtroom after a brawl broke out during an arraignment and the stabbing suspect collapsed while yelling: “I’m a good soul.”
+Chaos ensued in a Connecticut courtroom when a brawl broke out during an arraignment as an 18-year-old man accused of fatally stabbing a teen collapsed while yelling: “I’m a good soul.”

 Shyhiem Adams made his initial court appearance Tuesday in Enfield, Conn., and was charged with manslaughter in the death of Justin Brady.
 The 16-year-old Enfield high school student died after Adams allegedly stabbed him several times on a front lawn during a fight early Monday.